quic/aimet/Docs/user_guide/adaround.rst

 By default, AIMET uses *nearest rounding* for quantization.
 A single weight value in a weight tensor is illustrated in the following figure.
 In nearest rounding, this weight value is quantized to the nearest integer value.

-The Adaptive Rounding (AdaRound) feature uses a smaller subset of the unlabeled training data to adaptively round weights.
+The Adaptive Rounding (AdaRound) feature uses a subset of the unlabeled training data to adaptively round weights.
 In the following figure, the weight value is quantized to the integer value far from it.

 .. image:: ../images/adaround.png
     :width: 900px